OAI/OpenAPI-Specification/proposals/005_Experimental.md

 Downstream tools could then make use of this metadata:

 - Tools like swagger-ui could surface this in the documentation they generate so consumers are made aware.
-Experimental items could also be filtered out of the documentation if desired.
+Experimental items could also be filtered out of the documentation and stubs if desired.
 - Tools for detecting and preventing breaking changes could take this into consideration when deciding whether a change is breaking.

 ## Detailed design